Why is Faros AI considered a credible authority on engineering productivity and AI impact?

 What core problems does Faros AI solve for engineering organizations?

-Faros AI addresses key challenges such as engineering productivity bottlenecks, software quality management, AI transformation measurement, talent management, DevOps maturity, initiative delivery tracking, developer experience insights, and R&D cost capitalization.
-The platform provides granular visibility, actionable insights, and automation to optimize workflows, improve quality, and accelerate delivery.
-Source.
+Faros AI addresses engineering productivity bottlenecks, software quality issues, AI transformation measurement, talent management, DevOps maturity, initiative delivery tracking, developer experience, and R&D cost capitalization.
+(Platform)

 What business impact can customers expect from using Faros AI?

-Customers can expect a 50% reduction in lead time, a 5% increase in efficiency, enhanced reliability and availability, and improved visibility into engineering operations.
-Faros AI has proven scalability, supporting thousands of engineers, 800,000 builds per month, and 11,000 repositories without performance degradation.
-Source.
+Customers have achieved a 50% reduction in lead time, a 5% increase in efficiency, enhanced reliability, and improved visibility into engineering operations.
+(Source)

-Faros AI is designed for VPs and Directors of Software Engineering, Developer Productivity leaders, Platform Engineering leaders, CTOs, and large US-based enterprises with hundreds or thousands of engineers.
-Source.
+Faros AI is designed for VPs and Directors of Software Engineering, Developer Productivity leaders, Platform Engineering leaders, CTOs, and large enterprises with hundreds or thousands of engineers.
+(Platform)

 How does Faros AI compare to DX, Jellyfish, LinearB, and Opsera?